opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ## 2. Set up corporate billing

-### Can I set up corporate billing on any e-commerce store?
-You can only set up corporate billing on **participating** e-commerce stores that your agency has subscribed to.
-Please approach your agency representative for more information.

-### Which email address do I use to sign up for an account with the store?
-It depends on the e-commerce store you are signing up for.

-Some stores allow their users to use their personal account for corporate purchases.
-Others may need users to sign up for a separate corporate account using their work email.

 ### How to set up corporate billing
 Before you start, make sure you have:
-* A DWP mobile app account,
+* a DWP mobile app account;
-* An account on the participating e-commerce store, and
+* an account on the participating e-commerce store; and
-* (Optional) [Turned on push notifications](https://mobilefaq.digitalworkplace.gov.sg/technical%20support#3-push-notification) for DWP Mobile for faster setup and be notified of order updates.
+* (optional) [turned on push notifications](https://mobilefaq.digitalworkplace.gov.sg/technical%20support#3-push-notification) for DWP Mobile for faster setup and be notified of order updates.

 The e-commerce account can be based on your personal email/phone number or a separate corporate account.